openzipkin/zipkin/zipkin-server/README.md

 $ EUREKA_SERVICE_URL=http://localhost:8761/eureka/v2 java -jar zipkin.jar
 ```

+If you are using a containerized environment, you may need to set `EUREKA_HOSTNAME` to avoid
+detecting the wrong hostname.
+For example, if using docker-compose, set `EUREKA_HOSTNAME` to
+zipkin's `container_name`.

 Note: Eureka server registration only includes host and port details.
 Tracers need to resolve this
 to the POST endpoint "/api/v2/spans".